-Guest Author: Ron Rossi, Vice President of Business Development, IMS
+Guest Author: Ron Rossi, Vice President of Customer Success, RealPage IMS

-IMS recently hosted a webinar to share insights and best practices for leveraging technology to raise capital and manage investors.
-The webinar featured three leaders in CRE FinTech.
-Ron Rossi, VP of Business Development with IMS, moderated, and he was joined by panelists Adam Hooper, CEO with RealCrowd, and Troy Merkel, Partner with RSM US LLP.
+RealPage IMS hosted a webinar to share insights and best practices for leveraging technology to raise capital and manage investors.
+The webinar featured three leaders in CRE FinTech: Ron Rossi, VP of Customer Success with RealPage IMS, moderated and was joined by panelists Adam Hooper, CEO with RealCrowd, and Troy Merkel, Partner with RSM US LLP.
 The turnout was very strong, and the attendees were very engaged and asked a lot of great questions throughout the discussion.

 The webinar kicked off with a discussion about how raising capital has evolved over the years.
 The emergence of technology coupled with the JOBS Act has had a huge impact on the CRE sector and has provided benefits for both CRE owners and investors.
 Raising capital has shifted from a friends and family approach and opened up a global marketplace of prospective investors.
 Accessing investors and raising capital online through a crowdfunding platform creates tremendous efficiencies and enables access to investors you wouldn’t otherwise be able to market deals to.
 But those investors often have expectations that can only be met with technology.